-Non-Financial Risks Strategy (Operational and Reputational risk) is stirring instrument for UniCredit Bank Serbia that represent the comprehensive structured approach for risk reduction and minimization, prepared annually, with a set of actions defined, in order to prevent/mitigate the identified risks.
+Non-Financial Risks Strategy is stirring instrument for UniCredit Bank Serbia that represent the comprehensive structured approach for risk reduction and minimization, prepared annually, with a set of actions defined, in order to prevent/mitigate the identified risks.

-Non-Financial Risks Strategy is based on analysis done by Non-financial Risks function in cooperation with relevant process owners (RCSA, Preliminary analysis, Scenario analysis, recorded op risk losses etc) and on Group Non-Financial Risks Strategy (Operational and Reputational) through specific relevant actions and deadlines defined by the Group Non-Financial Risks function over the year.
+Non-Financial Risks Strategy is based on analysis done by Non-financial Risks function in cooperation with relevant process owners (RCSA includin ICT/Cyber risk, TOR key risks, Scenario analysis, recorded operational risk losses etc) and on Group Non-Financial Risks Strategy (Operational and Reputational) through specific relevant actions and deadlines defined by the Group Non-Financial Risks function over the year.

-The monitoring of implementation of identified Non-financial risks mitigation actions is done on a quarterly basesis on Non Financial Risk Committee- NFRC.
+The monitoring of implementation of identified non-financial risks mitigation actions is done on a quarterly basesis on Non Financial Risk Committee (NFRC).